Autoimmune diseases. Autoimmune skin diseases in cats and dogs using the example of pemphigus foliaceus. causes, clinical signs, diagnosis, treatment

 Discoid lupus erythematosus (DLE)

-The approach to diagnosing DLE is the same as for EP, taking into account the dog's individual characteristics, history, physical examination, histological examination, and response to treatment.
-In dogs, DKV is the second most common autoimmune skin disease.
-The author has never seen it in cats.
-According to the literature, there is no association of the disease with age, but according to the author's experience, it is more common among young and adult dogs.
-Some dermatologists list Collies, Shelties, German Shepherds, Siberian Huskies, and Breton Spaniels as high-risk breeds.
+The approach to diagnosing DLE is the same as for EP - taking into account the individual characteristics of the dog, medical history, physical examination, histological examination and response to treatment.
+In dogs, DLE is the second most common autoimmune skin disease.
+The author has never encountered it in cats.
+According to the literature, there is no connection between the disease and age, but in the author’s experience, it is more common among young and adult dogs.
+Some dermatologists consider collies, shelties, German shepherds, Siberian huskies and Breton Epagnoles to be high-risk breeds.

 Clinical manifestations include depigmentation, erythema, erosions, crusting, and alopecia.
-When the nose is involved, it loses its cobblestone texture and becomes bluish-gray.
-DLE usually begins on the nose and may extend to the bridge of the nose.
-In addition, the lips, periorbital zone, auricles and genitals can be affected.
-The well-being of dogs does not suffer.
+When the nose is involved, it loses its “cobblestone” texture and becomes bluish-gray.
+DLE usually begins at the tip of the nose and may spread to the bridge of the nose.
+In addition, the lips, periorbital area, ears and genitals may be affected.
+The dogs' well-being does not suffer.

-Mucocutaneous pyoderma (the author adheres to the term "antibiotic sensitive dermatitis" because bacteria are not detected on histology) is a disease that affects the lips, nose, bridge of the nose, periorbital zone, genitals and anus.
-Clinically, it is indistinguishable from DKV.
-There is no identifiable cause for this disease, so the diagnosis is based on the characteristics of the dog (adult, most often a German Shepherd or its cross), the clinical presentation (type and distribution of the elements) and, most importantly, response to antibiotic therapy.
-In the past, it was differentiated from DLE by histological findings.
+Mucocutaneous pyoderma (the author adheres to the term “antibiotic-sensitive dermatitis”, since bacteria are not detected on histology) is a disease that affects the lips, nose, bridge of the nose, periorbital area, genitals and anus.
+Clinically, it is indistinguishable from DLE.
+There is no identifiable cause for this disease, so diagnosis is based on the characteristics of the dog (adult, most often a German Shepherd or cross), clinical presentation (type and distribution of elements) and, most importantly, response to antibiotic therapy.
+In the past, it was differentiated from DLE based on histology.
 DLE was then defined by lichenoid lymphocytic or lymphocytic plasma cell superficial dermatitis with hydropic degeneration and/or isolated necrotic keratinocytes involving the basal cell layer.
-There was pigment incontinence and basement membrane thickening.
-Mucocutaneous pyoderma was determined by lichenoid plasma cell or lymphocytic plasma cell infiltration without surface changes and damage to the basal cell layer.
-However, these criteria have been called into question after a recent study, the results of which showed that DLE and mucocutaneous pyoderma can be histologically indistinguishable!
-In this study, dogs were divided on the basis of histological findings into three groups: with lymphocytic lichenoid superficial dermatitis with hydropic degeneration, with plasma cell lichenoid dermatitis, and mixed with lymphocytic plasma cell lichenoid superficial dermatitis with hydropic degeneration.
+There was pigment incontinence and thickening of the basement membrane.
+Mucocutaneous pyoderma was determined by lichenoid plasma cell or lymphocyte plasma cell infiltration without surface changes or damage to the basal cell layer.
+However, these criteria have been called into question by a recent study showing that DLE and mucocutaneous pyoderma may be histologically indistinguishable!
+In this study, dogs were divided based on histology into three groups: lymphocytic lichenoid superficial dermatitis with hydropic degeneration, plasma cell lichenoid dermatitis, and a mixed group with lymphocytic plasma cell lichenoid superficial dermatitis with hydropic degeneration.
 The authors then determined how different groups responded to treatment with antibiotics or immunomodulators.
-There was no statistical difference in histological features between groups II and III!
-The author now takes the view that in all cases of nasal dermatitis in dogs, a 30-day course of cephalexin should be given before immunomodulatory therapy.
+There were no statistical differences in histological features between groups II and III!
+The author is now of the view that all cases of nasal dermatitis in dogs should be treated with a 30-day course of cephalexin before immunomodulatory therapy.
 In fact, a 3-4 week course of cephalosporins before a biopsy is justified and often makes it possible to establish a diagnosis without a biopsy!

-The best approach to nasal dermatitis that is clinically similar to "typical" DLE is to understand that it is more of a reaction pattern than a disease.
+The best approach to nasal dermatitis that is clinically similar to “typical” DLE is to recognize that it is a response pattern rather than a disease.
 This pattern (lymphocytic plasma cell lichenoid dermatitis of the nasal region) may respond to antibiotics or require immunomodulatory therapy.
-Since the results of the biopsy are identical, it would be correct to prescribe a 30-day trial course of cephalosporin before the biopsy.
+Since the results of the biopsy are identical, it would be correct to prescribe a 30-day trial course of cephalosporin before performing it.

 Diagnostics

 Dogs with DLE are clinically healthy.
-Hematological or serological changes are not noted (including a negative analysis for ANA).
-Historically, lymphocytic or lymphocytic plasma cell lichenoid superficial dermatitis with hydropic degeneration of basal keratinocytes has been considered characteristic of the histological changes in DLE.
+There are no hematological or serological changes noted (including a negative ANA test).
+Historically, the characteristic histological changes in DLE have been considered to be lymphocytic or lymphocytic-plasma cell lichenoid superficial dermatitis with hydropic degeneration of basal keratinocytes.
 Scattered apoptotic keratinocytes may be present.

 Treatment

-When treating dogs with DLE, it is important to understand that this is primarily a cosmetic condition.
+When treating dogs with DLE, it is important to understand that it is primarily a cosmetic condition.
 Sometimes dogs are bothered by itching.
 In this light, it is important to treat each case according to the severity of the symptoms.
 You must be sure that the treatment will do no more harm than the disease itself.
-The author treats DKV in stages, each new appointment being added to the previous one, unless otherwise indicated.
-Initially, cephalexin 10-15 mg/kg 2 times a day is prescribed. within 30 days (given that DKV and mucocutaneous pyoderma are indistinguishable).
-If the dog does not respond to cephalexin, it is stopped and the following are given: avoidance of sunlight, UV protection, vitamin E and omega-3 fatty acids.
-Niacinamide and tetracycline are prescribed according to the scheme described above.
-If after 60 days the dog does not respond to treatment, the next step is to assign local corticosteroids (starting with moderately strong).
-If there is no response after 60 days, tetracycline and niacinamide are withdrawn and systemic prednisolone (anti-inflammatory doses) is given, which is then slowly withdrawn over several months until the lowest possible dose is reached.
+The author treats DLE in stages, each new prescription being added to the previous one, unless otherwise indicated.
+Initially, cephalexin 10-15 mg/kg twice a day is prescribed. within 30 days (given that DLE and mucocutaneous pyoderma are indistinguishable).
+If the dog does not respond to cephalexin, it is stopped and the following is prescribed: avoidance of sunlight, UV protective products, vitamin E and omega-3 fatty acids.
+Niacinamide and tetracycline are prescribed according to the regimen described above.
+If after 60 days the dog does not respond to treatment, the next step is to prescribe local corticosteroids (starting with moderately strong ones).
+If there is no response after 60 days, tetracycline and niacinamide are discontinued and systemic prednisolone (anti-inflammatory doses) is started, which is then tapered slowly over several months until the lowest possible dose is achieved.

 Bibliography